7:30 am – 8:30 am |

 Speakers:

-Sania Chaundhry, Lawyer, Forte Workplace Law (Calgary, AB)
+Sania Chaudhry, Lawyer, Forte Workplace Law (Calgary, AB)

-Prof. Sharry Aiken, Professor; Academic Director, GDipICL, Queen's University (Kingston, ON)
+Sharry Aiken, Professor, Academic Director, GDipICL, Queen's University (Kingston, ON)

 Moderator: Léa Bou Karam, Manager and Senior Counsel, Correctional Service Canada's Legal Services, Justice Canada (Ottawa, ON)